 Aggravating Factors can boost DUI-OUI Penalties.
 An aggravating factor may be if you had a breath test that was at 0.15 grams percent BAC level or higher, if you are alleged to have eluded a police officer, if you had a minor in the vehicle with you, or if there is an allegation of criminal speed (+30 mph over the speed limit).
 If you refused to take a test, then you are facing a minimum of 96 hours (4 days) in jail.
 The penalties for a 2nd or subsequent OUI are much harsher and punitive.
-For instance, the license suspension for a 2nd Offense starts at 3 years.
+For instance, the license suspension for a 2nd offense is for 3 years.

-When you get charged with an OUI in Maine, there are two cases that you have to fight: first, the criminal court case, and second, the Bureau of Motor of Motor Vehicles case as they will try to administratively suspend your right to operate in Maine through a civil process.
+When you get charged with an OUI in Maine, there are two cases that you must fight: first, the criminal court case, and second, the Bureau of Motor of Motor Vehicles case as they will try to administratively suspend your right to operate in Maine through a civil process.
 How the administrative or “BMV” suspension impacts you is a factor of whether you took a breath test or refused, if you are a multiple-offender and whether you are licensed in Maine or are from “out of state.”Contact our Experienced Criminal Defense Professionals for a FREE Lawyer Consultation

 Thus, it is critical that you take these charges seriously and speak to an experienced criminal defense attorney about them right away.
-Call Webb Law Firm at (207) 283-6400 for your free consultation.
-We’re available 24/7!
+Call today to Webb Law Firm at 207-283-6400 for your free consultation.
+Our defense attorneys are available 24/7!

 The Webb Law Firm has provided videos to give existing and potential clients the opportunity to learn about the various processes that are involved in a typical criminal case which not only will provide them with information, but give them a firm base upon which to ask questions and alleviate some of the stress and anxiety that comes with being exposed to the criminal justice system.